magiclabs/magic-js/packages/@magic-ext/oauth2/README.md

 const res = await magic.oauth.getRedirectResult();

-// Then you can access a user's Magic DID token, OAuth access token,
-// OpenID Connect profile information, and more! res.magic.idToken;
+// Then you can access a user's Magic DID token, OpenID Connect profile information, and more! res.magic.idToken;
 res.oauth.userInfo;
 ```